codacy/docs/docs/faq/general/which-browsers-does-codacy-support.md

-# Which browsers do you support?
+# Which browsers does Codacy support?

-Codacy runs on every modern browser supporting HTML5 and CSS3.
+Codacy runs on every modern browser supporting HTML5 and CSS3:

 -   Chrome 67+
 -   Firefox 45+